lowrycito/handbook/pages/study-manual-general-handbook.md

       * 9.1.1.
 PurposeRelief Society helps God’s children prepare to return to His presence.
       * 9.1.2.
 Membership in Relief SocietyRelief Society helps God’s children prepare to return to His presence.
       * 9.1.3.
 Adapting to Local NeedsRelief Society helps God’s children prepare to return to His presence.
     * 9.2.
-Participating in the Work of Salvation and Exaltation
+Participating in God’s Work of Salvation and Exaltation

       * 9.2.
-Participating in the Work of Salvation and ExaltationRelief Society helps God’s children prepare to return to His presence.
+Participating in God’s Work of Salvation and ExaltationRelief Society helps God’s children prepare to return to His presence.
       * 9.2.1.
 Living the Gospel of Jesus ChristRelief Society helps God’s children prepare to return to His presence.
       * 9.2.2.
 Caring for Those in NeedRelief Society helps God’s children prepare to return to His presence.
       * 9.2.3.
 Inviting All to Receive the GospelRelief Society helps God’s children prepare to return to His presence.